Nettle Leaf

-Stinging Nettle (Urtica dioica), is often times considered an irritating wild growing perennial “weed”.
-However, this herb is a vitamin-rich food source that has been used for 100’s of years for natural remedies, and used to aid in various medical conditions.
+Stinging Nettle (Urtica dioica) is often times considered an irritating wild growing perennial “weed”.
+However, this herb is a vitamin-rich food source that has been used for 100’s of years for natural remedies and used to aid in various medical conditions.

-The Plant
+The Nettle Plant

 Interesting Fact: If you ever run into a Nettle plant – remember this!
-Rubbing nettle stings, WITH it’s own root, also known as Jewelweed, can be used to suppress the itch and burning sensation!
+Rubbing nettle stings, WITH its own root, also known as Jewelweed, can be used to suppress the itch and burning sensation!

 The Edible Parts